adinabo/flower-shop/readme.md

-## Automatic Tests
+## Automated Tests

-This project includes automated tests to ensure the functionality of the **checkout page** and **Stripe integration**.
-The tests validate both frontend and backend components, including Stripe payment processing.
+This project includes automated tests to ensure the correct functionality of the **checkout page** and **Stripe integration**.
+The tests cover both frontend and backend components, including the Stripe payment processing logic.

-The test suite uses Django's built-in testing framework (`django.test`) and covers the following:
+The test suite uses Django's built-in testing framework (`django.test`) and covers the following areas:

-- **Checkout Page**: Verifies that the checkout page loads correctly.
+- **Checkout Page**: Verifies that the checkout page renders correctly.
-- **Stripe Integration**: Ensures the correct Stripe keys are used, and that API calls to Stripe are functional.
+- **Stripe Integration**: Ensures the correct Stripe keys are being used, and that API calls to Stripe are functional.

 ### Checkout Page Tests